 Alma Hernandez was born and raised on the south side of Tucson, and is a proud product of Sunnyside Unified schools.
 She is an outspoken activist who has worked a variety of issues, from education to women’s rights, criminal justice reform and health care.

-State Representative Charlene Fernandez is the Democratic Whip of the Arizona House of Representatives from the 4th Legislative District.
+State Representative Charlene Fernandez is the Democratic Minority Leader in the Arizona House of Representatives from the 4th Legislative District.
 She was first elected to the state House in 2014.
 Charlene has been making her mark on Arizona politics for more than 25 years.

 Pamela Powers Hannley was elected to the Arizona House in 2016.
 A mother of 2, small business owner, nonprofit founder and proud progressive Democrat, Pamela has called Tucson home since 1981.

 Kirsten Engel was first elected in 2016 & is currently serving her second term in the Arizona House.
 As a law professor and a mom, Kirsten ran for office to fight for public, career/technical, and higher education funding as well as to bring her expertise in environmental & administrative law to the legislature.
 As a Representative, she has expanded her work to include Criminal Justice Reform as Ranking Democrat of the Judiciary Committee.

 Jennifer Pawlik is a native Arizonan who’s served for 17 years as an educator in public elementary schools.
 It was during her time as a classroom teacher that she realized that if positive change was going to happen in Arizona’s public education system, she would have to quit complaining, get involved and fight for it.
 Jennifer was elected to the Arizona House of Representatives in 2018.